farcaster-project/RFCs/transactions.md

  * **ECDSA Scripts**, with SegWit v0 outputs and ECDSA signatures
  * **Taproot Schnorr Scripts**, with SegWit v1 outputs and Schnorr signatures and on-chain multi-signature using TapLeaf scripts
- * **Taproot Schnorr MuSig2**, with SegWit v1 outputs and Schnorr signatures and MuSig2 off-chain multi-signature scheme
+ * **Taproot Schnorr MuSig2**, with SegWit v1 outputs and Schnorr signatures and MuSig2 off-chain multi-signature protocol

 The latter is the prefered option for privacy but depends on features activation on the Bitcoin chain and MuSig2 protocol.
 This RFC describe for each transaction the three approaches.